Of Katie Gray, David Boran and the delights of Hippy Wood

 Angus points to a steep pasture dipping to the sea.
 It was here that a Nazi plane crashed after a bombing run over the Glasgow shipyards to the north.
 Nearby farmers, ‘armed with pitchforks’, arrested the surviving crew and marched them off to prison.
 There’s no hint now of the 80 year old year old crash, just the green grass of a tidy field.

-Northwards up the coast is David Bodan’s Loup- a seaside gorge anchored in old fables:
+Northwards up the coast is David Boran’s Loup- a seaside gorge anchored in old fables:

 It’s a small copse of oak, birch and ash that lines the old mill stream.
 It seems every summer, a group of wanderers would meet to celebrate an ancient fertility rite called The Beltane.
 They’d gather near where a holly and a rowan tree intimately entwine on a tiny knoll.
 They’d party, salute the fertility festival in (ahem…) distinctive style, dance around a fire and then leave the next morning having thoroughly cleaned up the site of their outdoor pursuits.
 They were always welcome, says my sylvan source, as they were very tidy fertility celebrants.